xubuvd/guesswhat/README.md

 GuessWhat?! is an image object-guessing game between two players.
 Recently it has attracted considerable research interest in computer vision and natural language processing community.

-Tensorflow implementation of the paper:<br>
+Tensorflow implementation of the two papers:<br>

 ## 1. Visual Dialogue State Tracking for Question Generation<br>
 Wei Pang, Xiaojie Wang<br>